History of Amherst Youth Basketball

 - 2018-2019: Bill Casey, former AYB President and long-time board member and coach, is inducted into the AYB Hall of Fame.

 - 2019-2020: The Girls 7th-8th Grade division moves to be a primarily Saturday (all games) division, consistent with the Girls 9th thru 12th grade division, in order to accomodate older girls who are involved in numerous activities.
+In fact, the divisions are merged to provide a very healthy Girls 7th-12th grade division.
+Optional division-wide practice during the week and games on Saturdays.

 - 2019-2020: AYB starts using lawn signs to advertise to the community.
 In conjunction with the Town of Amherst, lawn signs are placed at more than a dozen town facilities (libraries, parks, golf courses, and the like).